Peter-T-Ruehr/scAnt/README.md

 * run `conda env create -f scAnt_WINDOWS.yml` - I have done this with admin rights, but am not sure if that is necessary
 * if console returns "'conda' is not recognized [...]", make sure that the path variable is set correctly (s. above).
 If it says it already exist, you should be able to skio this step and proceed
 * restart terminal
-* run `conda activate scAnt` - this should not result in any error message
+* run `conda activate scAnt` - this should start the scAnt GUI but may also produce some errors regarding motors and cameras
 * close the terminal

 ## DigiCamControl